Bradley Shavit Artson

 Bradley Shavit Artson (born 1959) is an American rabbi, author and speaker.
-He holds the Abner and Roslyn Goldstine Dean's Chair of the Ziegler School of Rabbinic Studies at the American Jewish University in Los Angeles, California, where he is also Vice-President.
-He supervises the Louis and Judith Miller Introduction to Judaism Program and provides educational and religious oversight for two Camp Ramah campuses, Ojai and Monterey Bay.
-He is Dean of the Zacharias Frankel College at the University of Potsdam in Germany, ordaining Conservative/Masorti rabbis for Europe.
+He serves as the Goldstine Distinguished Scholar at American Jewish University (AJU), after having held, for 26 years, the Abner and Roslyn Goldstine Dean's Chair of the Ziegler School of Rabbinic Studies at AJU, where he is also a Vice-President.
+He supervised the Louis and Judith Miller Introduction to Judaism Program and provided educational and religious oversight for two Camp Ramah campuses, Ojai and Monterey Bay.
+He is the Rabbinic Leader of the Abraham Joshua Heschel Seminary at the University of Potsdam in Germany, ordaining Conservative/Masorti rabbis for Europe.

 Education and career

 Born and raised in San Francisco, Artson received an A.B. degree from Harvard College, cum laude, in 1981.
 As an undergraduate, he served as the LBJ Intern for United States Representative Burton and was an intern for United States Senator Alan Cranston.
 Following graduation, Artson was a Legislative Assistant to the Speaker of the California Assembly for two years and was ordained with honors by the Jewish Theological Seminary in 1988.
 He wrote his first book, Love Peace and Pursue Peace: A Jewish Response to War and Nuclear Annihilation while in rabbinical school.
 During his last year at rabbinical school, he served as the part-time rabbinic intern at Bolton Street Synagogue in Baltimore.

 For ten years, Artson served as the rabbi of Congregation Eilat in Mission Viejo, California, which grew under his tenure from about 200 families to over 600.
-During that period, his Introduction to Judaism course helped over 200 people convert to Judaism, with ten of his congregants eventually entering the rabbinate.
+During that period, his Introduction to Judaism course helped over 200 people convert to Judaism, with many of his congregants eventually entering the rabbinate.

 From 1998 to 1999, Artson was a member of the Senior Management of the Jewish Federation of Greater Los Angeles and served as the Executive Vice President of the Board of Rabbis of Southern California.
 In 1999, he began his work at the University of Judaism (now the American Jewish University).
-In addition to his work as rabbinical school dean and university vice president, Artson received his D.H.L. at Hebrew Union College – Jewish Institute of Religion in Contemporary Jewish Theology, under the supervision of David Ellenson.
+In addition to his work as rabbinical school dean and university vice president, Artson received his D.H.L. at Hebrew Union College – Jewish Institute of Religion in Contemporary Jewish Theology, under the supervision of Rabbi Dr. David Ellenson.

 His scholarly fields are Jewish philosophy and theology, with an emphasis on a process approach to integrating contemporary scientific insights from cosmology, quantum mechanics, evolution, and neuroscience into a dynamic view of God, Torah, mitzvot, and ethics.
 He is a charter member of the Association for the Social Scientific Study of Jewry.